After spending some time admiring the Eiffel Tower, we then moved on to see another famous structure in Paris — the Arc de Triomphe.

 “The Pont Neuf is considered to be the oldest stone bridge in Paris.
 Henri IV ordered it to be constructed in 1578.” – Parisinfo.com

 “The Pont des Arts, also known as the Arts Bridge, is a work between the Institut de France and the Musée du Louvre.
 Built between 1801 and 1804, it is the first iron bridge in the capital.”
 Parisinfo.com

 “You deserve to be happy.
 You deserve to live a life you’re excited about.
 Don’t let others make you forget that.”❤

 I grew up watching the Disney film.
-I had a soft spot for poor Quasimodo… hated the evil Frolo… and loved Esmeralda’s kind and caring nature.
+I had a soft spot for poor Quasimodo… hated the evil Frollo… and loved Esmeralda’s kind and caring nature.

 Having watched the movie (many times) when I was a kid, I could not pass up the chance to see the famed cathedral in person.

 Unfortunately, we did not have the time to see and explore the inside of the cathedral.
 The line going in was pretty long and we were only in Paris for a day.
 Nevertheless, I was still quite happy to have been able to at least admire it from outside.

 Hoping one day I will be able to come back…❤

 Three girls with a camera and a tripod.
 There was bound to be lots of photo op moments.
 This was one of many.